At home

 The criminals get the cardholder's name, the card number, and the CVV code and can, in the worst-case scenario, use these to "max out" the card by using up the full credit limit.

-We recommend setting up a customer account with the delivery company.
+Our tip is to set up a customer account with the delivery company.
 If you receive a text message, log in and check whether there are any amounts still to be paid on the deliveries you're expecting.

 • Teaser Image